Palais Theatre

 Replacing an earlier cinema of the same name destroyed in a fire, the new theatre, designed by Henry Eli White, opened in 1927.
 Sitting adjacent to Luna Park, it helped to establish the St Kilda beach foreshore as an entertainment precinct, and remains an iconic landmark in the area.
-Over time, it became known primarily as a music venue, and has also hosted ballet performances, operas and stand-up comedy shows.
+From the 1950s, it became primarily a live entertainment venue, and hosting ballet performances, operas, stand-up comedy shows and big name acts.

 The Palais is included on the Victorian Heritage Register, and in 2015, it was inducted into the Music Victoria Hall of Fame.

 History

 The Palais Theatre was developed by the Phillips brothers (Leon, Herman and Harold), who hailed from Spokane, Washington.
 Their first venture here, with fellow American showman James Dixon Williams, was Luna Park, which opened on the St Kilda foreshore in 1912.
 Williams left the partnership and returned to the United States in about 1913, leaving the Phillips brothers to expand their entertainment business.

-The Phillipses' next ventures were a series of dance halls and picture theatres on the 'triangle site', across a small road from Luna Park.
+The Phillips' next ventures were a series of dance halls and picture theatres on the 'triangle site', across a small road from Luna Park.
 They began in 1913 with the first Palais de Danse, on the site of the current Palais Theatre.
 In 1915, this building was converted into Palais Pictures.
 In 1919, an arched-truss steel-framed structure that was to be a new Palais Pictures was built over the old Palais, which was then dismantled and relocated next door, to the north, becoming a dance hall again, the twin-towered arched-roofed Palais de Danse.
 In 1922 the interior of the Palais de Danse was remodelled to a design by the architect Walter Burley Griffin.
 In 1925, Griffin was again employed to design a substantial remodelling of the Palais Pictures next door; work was nearly complete in 1926 when a fire destroyed the whole building.
-The Philips brothers then commissioned a new architect, theatre specialist Henry Eli White, to build a larger, grander theatre.
+The Phillips brothers then commissioned a new architect, theatre specialist Henry Eli White, to build a larger, grander theatre.

 This new theatre, with the largest seating capacity outside the main central city theatres, was officially opened by the Mayor of St Kilda on 12 November 1927.
 The next night the first films screened were Across the Pacific, starring Monte Blue, and Rough House Rosie, starring Clara Bow, with interval entertainment provided by Harry Jacobs and his orchestra.